skyeblu7/Malfunctioning-CPU/README.md

 ### Build

 You can build any of the .elf or .s files in the /design/testcode/ directory.
 Large assembly files exist under the /design/testcode/comp/ folder for greater coverage and coremark files exist under /design/testcode/coremark. comp/comp2_rv32im.elf and coremark/coremark_rv32im.elf include the m-extension, note the 'm' before the '.elf'.
+None of the other files have an m-extension supported version.
 You must be in the 'Design' folder to compile any files.

 Example:
 ```